 2. Process registration because of stricter tolerance requirements

 4. Laser drilling capability

 6. Proper coefficient of thermal expansion (CTE)

 At present, more than 100 companies are estimated to produce HDI PCB in the world (80% of the top 100 PCB makers in the world introduce HDI), and the total output value in 2017 is about 9 billion US dollars.
-In terms of the PCB fabrication, HDI products are mainly manufactured in China’s mainland (about 52%), Taiwan (about 23%), Korea (about 12%), Japan (about 6%).
+In terms of PCB fabrication, HDI products are mainly manufactured in China’s mainland (about 52%), Taiwan (about 23%), Korea (about 12%), Japan (about 6%).
 By region, HDI products are mainly manufactured in Taiwan (about 36%), Hong Kong and China’s mainland (about 14.5%), South Korea (about 16%), Japan (about 13%), the United States (about 10%), and Austria (about 8.5%).

-The world's top HDI manufacturers are basically diversified PCB products, that is, non-single HDI manufacturing business, the world's top 10 HDI manufacturers accounted for about 56% of the world's total HDI output value.
-It belongs to low concentration oligopoly type.
+The world's top HDI manufacturers are basically diversified PCB products, that is, the non-single HDI manufacturing business, the world's top 10 HDI manufacturers accounted for about 56% of the world's total HDI output value.
+It belongs to the low concentration oligopoly type.

 Currently, there are nearly 20 HDI companies in China’s mainland, including GOWORLD, Founder, Multek, Shengyi Electronics, Topcb, Bomin, Suntak, Kingwong, and Rocket PCB, etc. The overall scale of domestic HDI PCB fabrication has been steady growth in China from low-end HDI products to SLP, Any Layer, and rigid-flex HDI.

 We are here to help you!
 If you close the chatbox, you will automatically receive a response from us via email.
 Please be sure to leave your contact details so that we can better assist